shahparth95/CS244Bproject/README.md

 ## Blockchain consenseus protocol

-Implementation of Proof-Of-Work consensus protocol using Python 2.7 Tested working of consensus protocol using both UTXO(Bitcoin) and Account(Ethereum) based transactions and implementing a simple ledger over the blockchain
+Implementation of Proof-Of-Work consensus protocol using Python (Ver.
+2.7)

+Tested working of consensus protocol using both UTXO(Bitcoin) and Account(Ethereum) based transactions and implementing a simple ledger over the blockchain